chauth/confluence_http_authenticator/README.md

 It helps to have debug logging of the plugin itself if something is wrong, so you can do the following to turn on debug logging, and then you can send the part of the log with the issue in the ticket (or attach the log as a file if the section is more than several lines long).
 To turn on debug logging, you can edit your .../confluence/WEB-INF/classes/log4j.properties file, add the following line and restart Confluence.
 Then after a login copy the relevant part of the confluence log into the Jira ticket in our Jira project or just attach it as a file:

-For building Shibboleth Authenticator for Confluence from trunk and for Shibboleth Authenticator for Confluence v1.3+, use:
+For building Confluence HTTP Authenticator from trunk and for Confluence HTTP Authenticator v1.3+, use:

       log4j.logger.shibauth.confluence.authentication.shibboleth=DEBUG, confluencelog

-For Shibboleth Authenticator for Confluence v1.0, v1.1, and v1.2 use:
+For Confluence HTTP Authenticator v1.0, v1.1, and v1.2 use:

       log4j.logger.edu.georgetown.middleware.confluence=DEBUG, confluencelog